CEXT-Dan/PyRx/READMEINSTALL.md

 BRX, ZRX and GRX libraries are installed in %AppData%\Local\Programs\PyRx.
 Use the appload command and navigate to load the files. add to your startup suite

+If the module does not load the first time around.
+Run (setenv "PYRX_LOG" "0") from lisp.
+The next time you attempt to load the module, some information will be printed on the screen

 BricsCAD users,
 This these modules have nothing to do with BricsCAD BIMPYTHON.